rishabh7823/advanced-DCDC/README.md

                                                                                                                                                                    -VSD-IAT

 ### Decapers
-* Some times if the circuits are for the resistance could be high
+* Some times if the circuits are for the resistance it could be high
 * This picture shows the danger of high resistance:-

   ![Screenshot 2024-03-27 143136](https://github.com/rishabh7823/advanced-DCDC/assets/164547532/6a0e0288-878e-4154-8b2f-9aaeb2b80773)

                                                                                                                                                                    -VSD-IAT

-* to reduse the resistance we use Decapers
+* to reduce the resistance we use Decapers
 * the decapers are also present in power planning
 * like this :-